amitxv/PC-Tuning/docs/physical-setup.md

     - See [A slightly better way to overclock and tweak your Nvidia GPU | Cancerogeno](https://docs.google.com/document/d/14ma-_Os3rNzio85yBemD-YSpF_1z75mZJz1UdzmW8GE/edit)

     - See [LunarPSD/NvidiaOverclocking](https://github.com/LunarPSD/NvidiaOverclocking/blob/main/Nvidia%20Overclocking.md)

-- Tune and overclock your display with [Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU) and test for [frame skipping](https://www.testufo.com/frameskipping)

-    - Aim for an ``actual`` integer refresh rate such as 60.00/240.00, not 59.94/239.76.
-Using the exact timing can help achieve this

 ### Stess-Testing Tools